 Firms targeting the cream of mass retail and mass retail segments have an opportunity to control shelf space and build relationships with hundreds of millions of investors through defined contribution platforms.

-To account for these factors, investment management firms in China should consider building internal capabilities to measure economic and corporate activity in addition to analyzing secondary research .
+To account for these factors, investment management firms in China should consider building internal capabilities to measure economic and corporate activity in addition to analysing secondary research .
 Successful managers in China will likely develop proprietary insights with privately sourced or even proprietary data.
-Alternative data capabilities to measure consumer, corporate, and macroeconomic activity could thus be more critical than in Western markets.
-(Firms are leveraging alternative data like satellite imagery, freight traffic, and discretionary spending as they try to outperform market benchmarks.)20 Firms that depend on analyses fueled solely with secondary research and widely reported data are less likely to be successful.
+Alternative data capabilities to measure consumer, corporate and macroeconomic activity could thus be more critical than in Western markets.
+(Firms are leveraging alternative data like satellite imagery, freight traffic and discretionary spending as they try to outperform market benchmarks.)20 Firms that depend on analyses fuelled solely with secondary research and widely reported data are less likely to be successful.

-Successful managers in China will likely develop proprietary insights with privately sourced or even proprietary data.
+Successful managers in China will likely develop unique insights with privately sourced or even proprietary data.

-Capitalize on market inefficiency.
-The first wave of foreign investment managers in China have an opportunity to improve market efficiency by developing mechanisms that create the economic insights needed to manage portfolios in line with investor expectations.
-As the markets mature and more trading decisions are backed by robust institutional analysis, investors in these early established portfolios stand to reap the benefits and lead the way in China’s nascent, fast-developing capital markets.
+Take advantage of market inefficiency.
+The first wave of foreign investment managers in China have an opportunity to improve market efficiency by developing mechanisms that create the economic insights needed to manage portfolios in queue with investor expectations.
+As the markets mature and more trading decisions are backed by robust institutional analysis, investors in these early established portfolios stand to reap the rewards and lead the way in China’s nascent, rapidly-developing capital markets.